jshttp/fresh/README.md

 returned, otherwise `false` is returned to indicate that the client cache is now stale and the full response should be sent.

+When a client sends the `Cache-Control: no-cache` request header to indicate an end-to-end reoad request, this module will return `false` to make handling these requests transparent.

 ## Known Issues

 This module is designed to only follow the HTTP specifications, not